Both tools help teachers with organization, parent communication, and managing student work.

 Recommended grades: K–12

 Google Classroom stands out as a convenient, full-featured learning management platform, but if you're looking to manage student work with an emphasis on sharing and feedback, then Seesaw is the tool for you.
+Looking for a deeper dive into either one of these tools?
+Check out our essential guides to learn all about these versatile digital tools for your classroom:

 1. Assignments and Student Work